JonasDoe/strangeland/README.md

 Maybe the files are unreasonable large.
 Split them into smaller ones.
 Or the auto-detection of the proper encoding is slowing down the process.
 Set the encoding manually.

-### The command `python` or the command `pip` isn't found
+### The command `python` isn't found

 Download the latest python installer from [python.org](https://www.python.org) for your platform and run it. pip, used to pull dependencies, comes bundled with that installation.